 Lesions in these areas may cause swelling and redness with blisters.
 The blisters also break, leaving painful, large, irregularly shaped ulcers covered with a whitish membrane.
 When the lips are affected, they’re swollen and covered with a bleeding crust.
 There can be difficulty speaking and swallowing because of pain.

 Erythema multiforme is associated with the virus that causes cold sores (herpes simplex virus).
 Doctors also believe that many cases of erythema multiforme occur when other infections stimulate the body’s immune system to attack skin cells.
-Certain medications can also cause someone to develop erythema multiforme:
+Certain

 - nonsteroidal anti-inflammatory drugs (NSAIDs)